mlava/mobile-gesture-actions/README.md

 - toggle Left Sidebar
 - open Command Palette

 If you are not on a daily note page and you trigger go back or go forward one DNP, it will go to yesterday or tomorrow.
+If you are on a DNP it will go back or forward by one day relative to the current page.

 New actions can be added on request.